Adaptive sampling accelerates the hybrid deviational particle simulations: Preliminaries and background

 where $\Phi(\bv)=\frac{\vec{I}}{|\bv|}-\frac{\bv \otimes \bv}{|\bv|^3}$ with $\vec{I}$ being the $3\times 3$ identity matrix.
 For the equilibrium state given by the Maxwellian form

 it can be easily verified that $Q(m,m) \equiv 0$, where the macroscopic velocity $\vec{u}$ and temperature $T$ are defined by

-A hybrid representation of the distribution function, which involves both grids and particles, is widely used to integrate the FPL system \eqref{FPL}.
+A hybrid representation of the distribution function, which involves both grids and particles, is widely used to integrate the VPL system \eqref{VPL}.
 In the spatial direction, uniform grids $\mathcal{C}_k,\,k = 1,\dots,N_x$ are constructed with $\bx_k$ being the center point of $\mathcal{C}_k$.
 The macroscopic quantities $\rho$, $\vec{u}$ and $T$ depend only on the position, and thus are defined on the spatial grids.
 In the velocity direction, the particle representation is employed.
 The positive part $f_p$ and negative part $f_n$ are represented by particles called P-particles and N-particles respectively.
 Denote the sets of these particles at $\bx_k$ and time $t$ as $\mathbb{P}_k(t)$ and $\mathbb{N}_k(t)$, the size of which is $N_{p,k}$ and $N_{n,k}$, respectively.

+To solve the VPL system \eqref{VPL}, we also start with an operator splitting between the collision part \eqref{collision step} and the advection part \eqref{vlasov poisson}.
+In the HDP-AS method, the simulation of advection part employs the identical micro-macro decomposition framework \cite{bennoune2008uniformly} as that utilized in HDP, so it will not be repeated here.
 Below we illustrate how the TA \cite{Takizuka1977} and HDP \cite{Yan2016} methods simulate collisions in one time step $\Delta t$, which lay the groundwork for the proposed HDP-AS method.